How Much Do Geropsychologists Make?

 Geropsychology Job Outlook

 The job outlook for geropsychologists looks strong for the next decade or more.
-BLS states that jobs in the psychology field will increase by 14% through 2028, much faster than average.
+BLS states that jobs in the psychology field should increase by 7% between 2023 and 2033, a much better rate than the 4% projected for all jobs in general.

 Employment for clinical and counseling psychologists will increase because of higher demand for mental health assistance in mental health centers, hospitals, and social service agencies.